zchee/golang-wiki/Modules.md

 # Go 1.11 Modules

-Go 1.11 includes preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).
-Modules are an experimental opt-in feature in Go 1.11, with the plan of incorporating feedback and [finalizing](https://github.com/golang/go/issues/31857) the feature for Go 1.14.
-Even though some details may change, future releases will support modules defined using Go 1.11, 1.12, and 1.13.
+Go has included support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go) since 1.11.
 The initial prototype  `vgo` was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main Go repository.

-Please provide feedback on modules via [existing or new issues](https://github.com/golang/go/wiki/Modules#github-issues) and [experience reports](https://github.com/golang/go/wiki/ExperienceReports).
+In Go 1.14, module support will be considered ready for production use, and all users will be encouraged to migrate to modules from other dependency management systems.
+If you are unable to migrate due to a problem in the Go toolchain, please ensure that the problem has an [open issue](#github-issues) filed.
+(If the issue is not on the Go1.15 milestone, please comment on why it prevents you from migrating so it can be prioritized appropriately).
+You can also provide an [experience report](https://github.com/golang/go/wiki/ExperienceReports) for more detailed feedback.

 ## Recent Changes